 "It’s absolutely your choice," says Milli Hill founder of the Positive Birth Movement and author of the bestselling Positive Birth Book.
 "You don’t have to feel any pressure to have a sweep if you don’t want one.
 But if you are happy to have one, then that’s also up to you."

-“It’s one of those areas of women’s healthcare, of which there are far too many, where the answer is: ‘we don’t have enough evidence’” says Milli Hill.
-“A Cochrane review (which is a very reliable source) suggests that sweeps ‘might’ reduce the likelihood of formal induction, but that more research is needed into whether sweeps are effective in starting labour.
-And if so, when is the best timing for them to be most effective.
-We just don’t know, basically.”
+"It’s one of those areas where we don’t have enough evidence,’" says Milli Hill.
+"A Cochrane review (which is a very reliable source) suggests that sweeps ‘might' reduce induction, but more research is needed on timing and efficacy."

 Are membrane sweeps painful?

 Unfortunately, yes.
 Membrane sweeps can be painful.
 One medical study found that 70 percent of women found that membrane sweeps were associated with significant discomfort, and one third of women complained of significant pain.
 Membrane sweeping can also cause slight bleeding and make your uterus irritable and with irregular contractions.
 Women have described the discomfort as something similar to a painful smear or period pains, to stronger cramping sensations.